umputun/remark42/README.md

 ##### Locales

-Right now Remark has support three locales en, ru (partial translated), de(not translated).
+Right now Remark has support three locales en, ru (partial translated), de and fi.
 You can pick one using configuration object.
 Do you want support other locale?
 Please create [issue](https://github.com/umputun/remark42/issues).